infracost/infracost/CONTRIBUTING.md

 )

 type MyResource struct {
-	// These fields are required since they are pulled directly from the IAC configuration (e.g. the terraform plan) Address string
+	// These fields can be pulled directly from the IaC configuration (e.g. the terraform plan) for this resource
+	// so they should always be specified
+	Address string
 	Region  string
 	InstanceCount int64